 Sense is a noun meaning intellect, or a sensory ability, like the five senses–seeing, touching, feeling, smelling, or hearing.

 Cents is the plural form of the noun “cent.”
-In the U.S., most coins, (i.e., pennies, nickels, dimes, and quarters) are collectively called “cents.”
-True, one dollar ($1) Sacajawea (and Susan B. Anthony of the 1970s) coins do exist, but they are rare and they don’t seem to catch on culturally.
+In the U.S., one cent is a a penny.
+Most coins, (i.e., pennies, nickels, dimes, and quarters) are collectively called “cents.”
+One dollar ($1) Sacajawea (and Susan B. Anthonys of the 1970s) coins do exist, but they are rare and they don’t seem to catch on culturally.

 Scents is the plural form of the noun “scent.”
 Scent refers to how something smells, be it a flower, a food, a bottled fragrance, or garbage.